 Badlands Fast Facts

-- Badlands National Park covers a total area of 244,300 acres or 382 square miles.
+Badlands covers a total area of 244,300 acres or 382 square miles.

-Badlands was made a national park on November 10, 1978
+Badlands was made a national park on November 10, 1978.

-Random Facts About Badlands
+Five Random Facts About Badlands

 Bison, commonly known as buffalo, can be seen throughout the park, but especially along the unpaved Sage Creek Rim Road.
 Prairie dog towns are also a frequent sight.